iraf-community/iraf-readthedocs/doc/index.rst

 IRAF documentation
 ==================

-Welcome to the IRAF documentaion!
+Welcome to the IRAF documentation!
 IRAF is the Image Reduction and Analysis Facility, a general purpose software system for the reduction and analysis of astronomical data.
 After reaching its enf of life in 2019, IRAF is maintained by the iraf-community_.